mzattera/b2fJ/docs/index.md

 ## A small demo

-[Here](./Sprite.java) you can find a small demo showing how multi-thread programming can be used to move C64 sprites.
+[Here](./Sprite.java) you can doenload the code for a tiny demo showing how multi-thread programming can be used to move C64 sprites.
 See below for instructions about how to compile and run it.

+The result should be this:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7iwj2B4PHE4" frameborder="0" allowfullscreen></iframe>

 # Installation and Set Up